Kineviz/grovebook-editor/README.md

 - **Improved Grove-to-Markdown conversion**: Now properly handles header and paragraph block types when downloading files
 - **Extension icon**: Added an icon for the extension
 - **Package script**: Added `npm run package` command for building the extension

+### 1.6.1

+- **Windows fix**: Fixed path comparison issues on Windows where drive letter casing differences (e.g., `c:\` vs `C:\`) caused the extension to fail to recognize the working directory

+### 1.6.0

+- **Auto-sync**: Changes are now automatically synced to the remote server after 1.5 seconds of inactivity, enabling seamless editing with Cursor Agent and other tools that modify files without triggering manual save
+- **Status bar indicator**: Added a status bar item that shows sync status (Synced/Modified/Syncing) when editing grovebook files
+- Added `grovebook.autoSync` setting to enable/disable auto-sync (default: enabled)

+### 1.5.5

+- Fixed: Opening a grovebook via URL now reliably opens the file when the correct workspace window is already open but not focused

+### 1.5.2

+- Fixed: Opening multiple grovebooks now opens each in a new tab instead of replacing the existing tab

+### 1.5.1

+- Fixed: Opening a grovebook now opens in a new window instead of replacing the current workspace

+### 1.5.0

+- Automatically opens the `~/.kineviz-grove` workspace when opening a grovebook via URI, keeping all grove files organized in one dedicated workspace

+### 1.4.0

+- **Security**: API keys are now stored securely using the OS credential manager (Keychain/Credential Manager/libsecret) instead of plain text in settings.json
+- Added commands: "Grovebook: Set API Key", "Grovebook: Delete API Key", "Grovebook: List API Keys"
+- Automatic one-time migration of existing API keys from settings to secure storage

+### 1.3.0

+- Reworked local file path creation to support Windows
+- Added success feedback message when saving grovebooks
+- Fixed socket memory leak on disconnect
+- Improved documentation

+### 1.2.4

+- Experimental change to enable Windows support

+### 1.2.3

+- Preserving hide flag

+### 1.2.1

+- Save to ~/.kineviz-grove

+### 1.1.0

+- Open file with markdown language for appropriate syntax highlighting

+### 1.0.1

+- Fixed the API Key

+### 1.0.0

+Initial release of Grovebook Editor.